eMAPT Certification Image

 Reconnaissance and Static Analysis (20%)

-- Apply static analysis techniques to Android and iOS applications using appropriate tools.
+• Apply static analysis techniques to Android and iOS applications using tools to extract and interpret app components, manifest/plist files, and permission declarations.

 Dynamic Testing and Runtime Manipulation (20%)

-- Perform dynamic testing on mobile apps to observe runtime behaviors and interactions.
+• Perform dynamic testing to observe runtime behaviors and analyze system interactions, including WebViews, IPC, and logs.

-- Bypass runtime security protections, including SSL pinning, root/jailbreak detection, and anti-debugging mechanisms.
+• Bypass runtime protections such as SSL pinning, root/jailbreak detection, and anti-debugging mechanisms.

-- Hook and modify app logic at runtime using tools like Frida, Objection, and Xposed to understand functional weaknesses.
+• Hook and manipulate application logic at runtime using tools like Frida, Objection, and Xposed to uncover functional weaknesses.

 API and Backend Security Testing (15%)